Byzantine Wonder – Hagia Sophia

 Virgin Mary and John the Baptist requesting Christ’s intercession for humanity

-In this 12th century mosaic, Virgin Mary is in the middle with the Child in her arms, the Emperor John II Komnenos on the left and his wife Eirene on the right.
+In this 12th century mosaic, Virgin Mary is in the middle with the Child in her arms, Emperor John II Komnenos on the left and his wife Eirene on the right.

 Byzantine wonder